Battle of Saint-Malo: Background

 Saint-Malo formed part of the Occupied Zone of France, which was directly administered by the German military rather than the Vichy French regime.
 During the occupation, the town's port was used as a base for coastal forces by the Kriegsmarine (German Navy).
 It was also a supply base for the large German garrison in the Channel Islands.
 In August 1942 German military police rounded up local Jews as part of a mass deportation operation.
 The Atlantic Wall program led to a substantial augmentation of the prewar fortifications at Saint-Malo, this work being undertaken by volunteer and forced laborers controlled by Organization Todt.

 The French Resistance had large numbers of members in Brittany and was capable of successfully attacking German forces.
 The resistance in the region was dominated by the communist Francs-Tireurs et Partisans who, unlike many other resistance units, were in favor of making attacks before the Allies landed in France.
 This led to a partisan war that intensified from 1943.
-The German forces that attempted to suppress the resistance included the Gestapo secret police, army military police formations and security battalions.
-Many of the latter were manned by captured Soviet personnel who agreed to fight for the Germans; these units gained a reputation for committing war crimes.
+The German forces that attempted to suppress the resistance included the Gestapo secret police, army military police formations, and security battalions.
+Many of the last were manned by captured Soviet personnel who agreed to fight for the Germans; these units gained a reputation for committing war crimes.
 The German units were under orders to kill any partisans taken prisoner, at the same time the Free French did not accept their opponents' surrender.
 The Allies began to airdrop supplies to the Free French in Brittany from early 1944, and special forces units were inserted from June that year to strengthen them.
 There were more than 2,500 resistance members in the Saint-Malo region as of August 1944, most of whom lived in the towns of Saint-Malo, Dinard and Dinan.